 The same can be said with the goal “I want to get out of debt”, have you sat down and worked out how much you would need to pay off each month?
-Have you set a date when you want the debt paid off by?
+Have you set a date when you want the debt paid off?
 Have you created a plan of how you can save money or earn more money to help pay off your debt?

 I used to get disheartened and discouraged by my goals especially those goals towards my blog.
-Until I released that the reason why I was discouraged was because I kept moving my goal to something more challenging.
-I had set such a vague goal of “wanting to grow my blog” and “wanting to earn a part time income from blogging” that as I was growing I was unknowingly moving my goal to something more challenging, therefore every step I took towards my “vague goal” never felt like an achievement, because I couldn’t see how far along I had come.
+Until I released that the reason why I was discouraged was that I kept moving my goal to something more challenging.
+I had set such a vague goal of “wanting to grow my blog” and “wanting to earn a part-time income from blogging” that as I was growing I was unknowingly moving my goal to something more challenging, therefore every step I took towards my “vague goal” never felt like an achievement, because I couldn’t see how far along I had come.
 Sound familiar?

 You’re not taking action towards your goals

-The second reason why you might not be achieving your goals is because you’re not taking action towards your goal.
-You may have set yourself a SMART goal but if you’re not taking any action to achieve it then you’re going to get very far.
+The second reason why you might not be achieving your goals is that you’re not taking action towards your goal.
+You may have set yourself a “SMART” goal but if you’re not taking any action to achieve it then you’re going to get very far.
 It might seem like you’re working towards your goal because you’re using a lot of mental energy thinking about it, step back and ask yourself, what action have I taken to achieve this goal?

-A good way to pull yourself up on this is to think about what goals you keep sharing with other people, but you haven’t yet achieved.
+A good way to pull yourself up on this is to think about what goals you keep sharing with other people but haven’t yet achieved.
 For example, the other day I caught myself telling a friend an idea to create an online course, I then released that I had told another person about this idea at the start of 2018!